Wyndham Harbour Rock Wall fishing is a relatively new option as it’s a pretty part of Werribee South.

 Being an unwelcome twit reflects badly on all of us.

-He also pointed out the many people block walkways with rods.
+He also pointed out the many people who block walkways with rods.
 This is not acceptable social behaviour either.

 Get a clue, folks!